 Both comedy and drama have in common that you must excite viewers with surprise.
 You surprise them with a laugh or you surprise them with a story.
 To me–[Gosh], a new adventure every week!–that’s inherently surprising.
 People don’t know whether they’re going to be getting an adventure show, a social allegory, a love story or a comedy.

 Overall it’s a great season of TNG, and next season it will continue.
 There is a blooper reel also, worth watching.
 It just underscores how much fun the cast had during shooting.
-As usual, what follows is a listing to links of my season four reviews, as well as their 1 – 5 star rating.
+As usual, what follows is a listing to links of my season five reviews, as well as their 1 – 5 star rating.

 List of episodes in season five: (links will activate as I review the episodes)